errotu/citationMeta/README.md

 # citationMeta
-This repository contains a function to improve the quality of the metadata shown in the website’s HTML head.
+This repository contains a function to improve the quality of the metadata shown in the website’s HTML head of a Wordpress blog.

 Such improvement is of particular importance for scientific blogs.
 The additional metadata is displayed as [Highwire Press tags](https://www.zotero.org/support/dev/exposing_metadata#using_an_open_standard_for_exposing_metadata) (inter alia [recommend by Google Scholar](https://scholar.google.com/intl/en/scholar/inclusion.html#indexing) as well as the [Dublin Core tags](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/).
 When used, common reference management software, such as Zotero, can easily import the articles.